Orlando Bloom and Katy Perry Cozy Up At Ed Sheeran Concert Months After Split -- See the Pic!

 The pair's reps announced in February that the two were taking "respectful, loving space" after nearly a year together, but Saturday's concert wasn't the first time they've reunited.

 See more in the video below.
+Additional reporting by Brendon Geoffrion.